ExpensiveBelly/RxKata/README.md

 Learn Rx by making tests PASS!

 ## Steps
-1. Right click on the 'test' folder
+1. Run the tests in `master` branch.
+They all fail (RED)
-2. Run 'All Tests'
+2. Make them GREEN!

-4. Make them GREEN!
+BONUS: Kotlin collection exercises as well.

 ---
 ##### Feeling stuck?